Rush Limbaugh here in the cutting edge of societal evolution.

 Okay, so are you overlooked that?

-Okay, but you're in New Jersey, so you didn't vote in the Iowa caucus, but you wanted about Rubio and where where his numbers came from.
+Okay, but you're in New Jersey, so you didn't vote in the Iowa caucus, but you wanted about Rubio and where his numbers came from.

-You the anger can only last so long, okay?
+The anger can only last so long, okay?

-I'm angry about the things that I mentioned, and you know, I'm angry at the fact that I was laid off eight months ago when I'm weeks away from being homeless after raising two kids since I was sixteen and coming from nothing.
+And, you know, I'm angry at the fact that I was laid off eight months ago when I'm weeks away from being homeless after raising two kids since I was 16 and coming from nothing.

-You know, but the anger can only last so long, and and hearing him constantly talk about the Canada thing, even after he lost, which anybody of any type of conscience has to look at why you lost and humble you a bit and lead you in a different direction.
+And hearing him constantly talk about the Canada thing, even after he lost, which anybody of any type of conscience has to look at why you lost and humble you a bit and lead you in a different direction.

-He still harps on the canvas.
+He still hops on the canvas.

-Now wait a minute.
+Now, wait a minute.

 It's not the Canada thing overall.

-It's it's starting to seem like his anger is disingenuous, and he's angry for anger's sake, not just angry for principles.
+It's starting to seem like his anger is disingenuous, and he's angry for anger's sake, not just angry for principles.

 He's angry because it sells something.